blueapple1120/replicate-connector-for-kafka/docs/source_connector.rst

 .. note::
     Each topic receiving change data event messages from Oracle should always be created with a single partition IF retaining the global change ordering from the source in Kafka is important for your use of the data on that side.

-In addition to this the **Dbvisit Replicate Connector for Kafka** will also automatically create and write to a meta-data topic (the name of which can be configured for the connector) in Kafka, which lists out Oracle transaction information from across all the tables that changes have been configured to listen for.
+In addition to this the **Dbvisit Replicate Connector for Kafka** will also automatically create and write to a meta-data topic (the name of which is ``TX.INFO`` by default, and can be configured in ``topic.name.transaction.info``) in Kafka, which lists out Oracle transaction information from across all the tables that changes have been configured to listen for.
 This can be utilized by Kafka consumers to reconstruct the precise global ordering of changes, across the various topics, as they occurred in order on the Oracle database.

 The **Dbvisit Replicate Connector for Kafka** works with the open source Avro converters and `Schema Registry <http://docs.confluent.io/current/schema-registry/docs/index.html>`_ metadata service, provided by `Confluent <https://www.confluent.io/>`_, to govern the shape (and evolution) of the messages delivered to Kafka.
 This is a natural fit when working with highly structured RDBMS data, and the recommended approach for deployment.